elastic/elasticsearch-py/docs/index.rst

 of ``curl`` commands using pretty-printed json that can then be executed from command line.
-Because it is designed to be shared (for example to demonstrate an issue) it also just uses ``localhost:9200`` as the address instead of the actuall address of the host.
+Because it is designed to be shared (for example to demonstrate an issue) it also just uses ``localhost:9200`` as the address instead of the actual address of the host.
 If the trace logger has not been configured already it is set to `propagate=False` so it needs to be activated separately.

 .. _logging library: http://docs.python.org/3.3/library/logging.html